 Reports of rape saw one of the most significant spikes.
 In 2016, 11 cases of rape were reported to Public Safety – a notable increase from the seven cases that were recorded each year during 2014 and 2015.

-Rowan’s Department of Public Safety believes this increase is largely due to the emphasis the university put on sexual violence prevention and education.
+Rowan’s Department of Public Safety believes this increase is largely due to the emphasis the university puts on sexual violence prevention and education.
 The department hypothesizes that victims feel more comfortable reporting instances of rape to police.

-“Between Public Safety, Title IX, The Wellness Center and other programs on campus that deal with sexual assault, the university has done a great job of educating students,” said Reed Layton, senior director of Public Safety.
+“Between Public Safety, Title IX, The Wellness Center, and other programs on campus that deal with sexual assault, the university has done a great job of educating students,” said Reed Layton, senior director of Public Safety.
 “People feel more comfortable with coming forward and reporting these incidents, and with that, the reports of rape go higher.”

 Rape is a historically under-reported crime in the United States.
 According to data gathered by the U.S. Department of Justice between 1995 and 2013, “rape and sexual assault victimizations were more likely to go unreported than other types of violent crime.”
 The report also found that victimization involving female students went unreported in 80 percent of cases.